P1nkPegasus/Frontend-Captsone/charity/README.md

 | 6   | As a User I should be able to know when I need to complete a field                  |
 | 7   | As a User I should be able to know what field needs to be adjusted                    |

+## Challenges

+I ran into a few challenges while creating this project.
+One was understanding how Bootstrap 5 works to get a design that would be seamless.
+The next issue was remembering where to import information into.
+The largest issue that I had was connecting the backend to populate the data to the frontend.
+I kept running into a CORS error and it also prevented me from seeing my cards on the charities page.
+Lastly, staying prioritizing functionality over design took some adjusting.

+FRONT END:
+Finding good royalty free pictures

 ## Tools